yuliamorozova2022/ft_irc/ref/naomilog.md

 	- Added a static greetClientToChannel function to be used in join - it sends JOIN and NAMES messages.
 	- Moved RPL functions to src/replies.cpp
 	- Added include.hpp file to include everything at once
+	- Privmsg seems to be working on surface, but something is incorrect when trying to actually use it?
+Also, formatting from wechat PRIVMSG has server name in the privmsg command, is that part of regular formatting?